imatviyenko/chat1-be/README.md

 # chat1-be
-Back end for demo chat app
+Node/Express back end for demo chat app